calebfoss/p5-marker/README.md

 </canvas>
 ```

-In this project, my goal is to provide a way to create sketches based on what you want to see, rather than how to produce it.
+My goal is to provide a way to create sketches based on what you want to see, rather than how to produce it.
 Marker uses XML for its declarative syntax.

 For folks who want a foundation to build towards more complex imperative programming languages, the implementations of Processing in [Java](https://processing.org/), [JavaScript](https://p5js.org/), and [Python](https://py.processing.org/) work fabulously.